 Filing A Petition

-Your attorney will draft and file a petition with the court requesting restoration of your rights.
+Your attorney will draft and file a petition with the court requesting your gun rights restoration.
 The petition must clearly outline why you are eligible and provide evidence of good cause.

 Demonstrating Good Cause

-Courts consider several factors in deciding whether to grant restoration:
+Courts consider several factors in deciding whether to grant gun rights restoration:

 - Completion of sentence: Whether you have fully complied with probation or confinement requirements.